adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 To be clear, it would be sensible to use architectural and design patterns to organise the Javascript code base.
 Additionally, when appropriate, DOM manipulation and XHR can enhance the user experience.

 However, what really defines an SPA is the fact that the **routing is handled by the client-side application using Javascript** instead of the server.
 Instead of letting the *browser* handle the browsing (read: navigation), the *application* will.
-Attempting to mimic the browser using Javascript is the primary reason why the issues arise.
+Attempting to mimic the browser using Javascript is the primary reason why issues arise.

 Now we have SPAs cleared up, we can discuss the issues: